illusionfield/frogfs/README.md

 - `python_requirements`: a path or list of paths to `requirements.txt` files.
 - `python_packages`: a list of requirement specifiers (e.g. `pkg`, `pkg==1.2`).

-The same options are also supported under a nested `python:` section as `python.requirements` and `python.packages`.

 Example:

 ```yaml